actuallydan/trilogy-assessment-closures/activities/05-private-treasure/unsolved/README.md

 **Bonus**

-In the `getTreasures` instead of returning the treasures variable, return an array containing only the locations and not the hints.
+In the `getTreasures` function, instead of returning the treasures variable, return an array containing only the locations and not the hints.
 Your output would then be:

 ```javascript
 > ["Coney Island", "Loch Ness"]